-The Company completed the IPO, including the partial exercise of the underwriters' option to purchase additional shares, at which time the Company issued 9,887,994 shares of its common stock at a price to the public of \$8.00 per share, resulting in net proceeds to the Company of \$71,335, after deducting underwriting discounts and commissions and offering expenses.
+The Company completed its IPO on July 29, 2021 and issued 9,000,000 shares of its common stock at a price to the public of \$8.00 per share.
+On August 13, 2021, the Company issued an additional 887,994 shares of its common stock at a price of \$8.00 per share pursuant to a partial exercise of the underwriters' purchase option.
+Total net proceeds to the Company from the issuance of the 9,877,994 shares of common stock were \$71.3 million, after deducting underwriting discounts, commissions and offering expenses.
 Upon closing of the IPO, all outstanding shares of the Company's Preferred Stock automatically converted into 7,066,398 shares of common stock.